 You may have heard that the stock market has been very volatile recently, with several days of significant declines.
 The drops in the US market on Monday, February 5th and Thursday, February 8th were especially large, around 4%, depending on the index.
 This followed a decline on February 2nd of a bit over 2%.
 To add a bit of interest, on February 5th the Dow Jones Industrial Average was down more than 1100 points, a record (February 8th’s decline was no slouch, over 1000 points).
-With some intervening increases, the US stock market is over 8% lower than it was a week ago.
+With some intervening increases, the US stock market was over 8% lower than it had been the week before.

-The news media, both financial (such as the Wall Street Journal and Financial Times) and non-financial, such as the New York Times, NPR, and Fox News, are talking about “plunges” in the market, and “extreme volatility.”
+The news media, both financial (such as the Wall Street Journal and Financial Times) and non-financial, such as the New York Times, NPR, and Fox News, talked about “plunges” in the market, and “extreme volatility.”
 Should you be worried?
 Should you do anything?

 First, let’s place the news in context:

 - As we have said in many of our discussions with you, stocks are risky assets.
 Because they are risky, they can offer, but do not guarantee, higher returns than less risky assets.
 Risky means that losses will occur, sometimes over the course of days, sometimes over the course of years.
 The recent stock market declines are, unfortunately, just the latest evidence of that fact.

 - One reason these recent declines have had such powerful emotional impact is that stock markets have been rising steadily since their last sharp decline in late 2015.
 More broadly, some say that we’ve been enjoying a bull market since the end of the Great Recession in 2009.
 We have gotten used to rising markets, and we’ve conveniently forgotten that stocks are risky.

 - Despite the recent declines, US stock indices were only about 3% lower at the close of business yesterday than they were at the beginning of the year, and are still well above where they were at the end of 2016, 2015, 2014, 2013, and in fact, at the end of any other previous year.